ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="PutShort"></a>PutShort

-Assigns an short integer value to the CVAR.
+Assigns a short integer value to the CVAR.

 ```
 SUB PutShort (BYVAL _value AS SHORT)